FAQ from the Wellesley Public Schools Athletics Department

 FALL SEASON: Starting Date: Varies, usually late August

-- Boys Soccer: Varsity, JV, Freshman, Middle School
+- Boys Soccer: Varsity, JV, Freshmen, Middle School

-- Girls Soccer: Varsity, JV, Freshman, Middle School
+- Girls Soccer: Varsity, JV, Freshmen, Middle School

-- Field Hockey: Varsity, JV, Freshman, Middle School
+- Field Hockey: Varsity, JV, Freshmen, Middle School

 - Boys Golf : Varsity & JV